ContentGraz/OER/intro-to-cs-1.md

 ## A four-step methodology to a successful content strategy

 Every project starts with a dialogue between business and the content strategist.
 More precisely, it starts with the question “What are you doing now now?”
-This marks the start of the discovery-part, the first phase of a four-step methodology towards a successful content strategy.
+This marks the start of the *discovery-part*, the first phase of a four-step methodology towards a successful content strategy.
 The goal is to determine a status quo and see, where you have to put your finger on to achieve future goals.
 The second part is about analyzing the gap between your current state and the goal you wish to achieve.
-A gap analysis is about defining what remains to be done to reach the future state.
-Part three is all about creating recommendations by using the so-called “MoSCoW” model[^1], where you define the musts, shoulds, coulds and woulds of your strategy.
-As soon as that is done, the fourth and last part is in line: Creating a road map that guides the client from the current state to the future one.
-Having these steps in mind and putting it in practice is a big help to work in  more structured and purposeful way.
+A *gap analysis* is about defining what remains to be done to reach the future state.
+Part three is all about *creating recommendations* by using the so-called “MoSCoW” model[^2], where you define the musts, shoulds, coulds and woulds of your strategy.
+As soon as that is done, the fourth and last part is in line: Creating a *road map that guides the client from the current state to the future one*.
+Having these steps in mind and putting it into practice is a big help to work in a structured and purposeful way.

 ## Deliverables and Project Phases

 There are diverse types of projects a content strategist can be tasked to complete.
 These vary in complexity and can be grouped into:

-* Core Projects: Usually have to do with existing markets and processes.
+* Core Projects: Usually they have to do with existing markets and processes.
 They are single language projects deployed on a few channels and have no technical requirements.
 * Complex Projects: These involve multiple markets and languages, new channels and delivery needs, but do not require new technology.
 * Technical Projects: These might involve migrations, new feature or system implementations or add-ons to the other forms of project.